Playbooks

 Run modes

 Playbooks can run in current or new chat flows (depending on context), and can also be scheduled.
+Choose run mode based on oversight needs: interactive runs for learning and refinement, scheduled runs for stable repetitive work.

 Recommended rollout: